Chromebook and Technology Acceptable Use Policy

-No. Students may print from computers available in the library or cafeteria.
-Digital online file sharing between staff and students is one of the great advantages of the Chromebooks and is an easy and efficient way to distribute and turn in assignments without printing.
+No. Students may only print from computers available in the Library and Cafeteria.
+Digital online file sharing between staff and students is one of the great advantages of the Chromebooks, and it is an easy and efficient way to distribute and turn in assignments without printing.
 It also saves on paper, ink and toner use, thereby making ecological and financial sense.

-I already have a Gmail account, can I use that?
+I already have a Gmail account, so can I use that?

 No. Personal Gmail accounts do not provide access to the full suite of Google Apps for Education apps and websites used by Padua.
-The Google Apps email address each student will be issued is managed by the school and tied to his/her Chromebook, your data, and the apps you can access.
+The Google Apps email address each student will be issued is managed by the school and allows their data to be accessed on any school Chromebook or computer.
 In addition, accessing personal email on school devices is a violation of Padua’s Acceptable Usage Policy.

 Is Google Apps replacing Microsoft Office Suite?

 Microsoft Office is always an option if it is installed on your home computer.
-The Padua library, café, and lab computers will continue to provide access to the Office Suite.
+The Padua Library, Cafeteria, and Computers Labs will continue to provide access to the Office Suite as well.
 Files can be easily transitioned between Microsoft Office and Google Apps.
 The format for a particular assignment will be dictated by the teacher.

-I’ve heard that Google Apps is not safe – privacy concerns?
+I’ve heard that Google Apps is not safe.
+Are there privacy concerns?

 Will I be able to access my work outside of Padua?

 The Chromebook’s greatest value is as a cloud-based computing tool.
-This allows students to access, their data that is stored in their Google account from anywhere that an Internet connection is available (ie. Home, Wi-Fi hotspots, public library…).
-By logging into their Google Apps for Education account, students can get access to their files from other types of devices such as tablets, smart phones and desktop computers almost anywhere.
+This allows students to access their data stored in their Google account from anywhere an internet connection is available (ie. Home, Wi-Fi hotspots, Public Library…).
+By logging into their Google Apps for Education account, students can get access to their files from other types of devices such as tablets, smartphones and desktop computers almost anywhere.

 How can I submit work or assignments via my Chromebook?

-Google Drive has features built into it that allow work to be “shared” between teachers and allow collaboration with classmates.
+Google Drive has built-in features that allow work to be “shared” between teachers as well as collaboration with classmates.
 Students can create documents, spreadsheets, drawings, photos, presentations and even videos.
 Each item can be “shared” with a teacher prior to its due date.
 The teacher can then see the work on his or her own computer to review it or grade it for the student.

 How can you prevent student copying and/or plagiarism?

-The software allows us to ascertain if work is being copied between students.
+The software allows Padua to ascertain if work is being copied between students.